knights-lab/BugBase/README.md

 - Closed reference OTU picking with the Greengenes 97% representative set
 - Do not include taxonomy if in the classic form (.txt)
 - Counts, not relative abundance
+- You can use OTU tables generated from many programs, such as [NINJA-OPS.](https://github.com/GabeAl/NINJA-OPS "NINJA") or [QIIME](http://qiime.org/ "qiime")

 Shotgun data:
 - Closed reference OTU picking with the IMG reference sequences